Ministry of Education, Government of India

 Frequently Asked Questions

 | Can I apply for more than one scholarship on NSP? | Yes.
-From AY 2026-27, students can apply for one merit-based scheme plus one or more welfare-based schemes — as long as they meet the eligibility for each. |
+From AY 2026-27, students can apply for one merit-based scheme plus one or more welfare-based schemes.
+As long as they meet the eligibility for each. |

 | I registered last year.
 Do I need to register again? | No. The OTR system gives a lifelong Student ID.
 Just log in with your existing credentials for 2026-27. |

 | What is the last date to apply on NSP for 2026-27? | October 31, 2026 is the last date for most central scholarship schemes.
-Some state schemes may have earlier deadlines — always check the individual scheme page on the portal. |
+Some state schemes may have earlier deadlines.
+Always check the individual scheme page on the portal. |

-| NSP application got rejected — what should I do? | Log in to your NSP dashboard, check the rejection reason, correct the details or upload the missing document, and resubmit before the deadline. |
+| NSP application got rejected.
+What should I do? | Log in to your NSP dashboard, check the rejection reason, correct the details or upload the missing document, and resubmit before the deadline. |

 Official Portal & Helpline